simplymemes/crunchyroll-dl/README.md

   - examples
     - `-f="-c copy" -f="-crf 24" -ffmpeg="-vcodec libx264"`
     - `-f="-vf scale=-1:720"`
+- `--notificationLevel`, `-n` specify level of notifications.
+Notifications are displayed using the operating systems' notification manager (default: `0`)
+  - levels
+    - 0: show all notifications
+    - 1: premium only warnings or errors
+    - 2: errors only
+    - 3: no notifications
 - `--overwrite` force overwrite existing files.

 **Downloading with Softsubs**